Rapptz/DoxyDoc/README.md

 - Type "install" without quotes to get to Package Control: Install Package
 - Type "DoxyDoc" without quotes and you'll see this package.

-Currently the only way to install this is through running `git clone` of this repository in your package directory.
+Another way to install this is through running `git clone` of this repository in your package directory.

 The command to do so is the following: